 DON QUIXOTE IN NEWARK

-It was in the early nineteen eighties that James Oleske, an untried pediatric immunologist at Newark’s St. Michael’s Hospital, made the startling observation that his young patients were showing signs of the new and unknown syndrome recently discovered in gay men and drug users.
+In the early nineteen eighties, working in the poor community of Newark, Dr. James Oleske made the startling observation that his young patients were showing signs of the new and unknown syndrome recently discovered in gay men and drug users.
 Yet every established authority in the field told him that it was medically impossible.
 His mentor thought he was crazy; the press labeled him an alarmist.
 Oleske refused to back down.

-Medical brilliance alone cannot account for Oleske’s breakthrough.
-Throughout his life he had pushed the envelope, exhibiting a rebellious streak that often put him at odds with established practices and authority figures essential to his own advancement.
+Throughout his life Jim Oleske had pushed the envelope, exhibiting a rebellious streak that often put him at odds with the establishment.
 Like Don Quixote, the hero of his favorite novel, Oleske often fought for seemingly lost causes in which he believed, often at the risk of his own career.
-As Sancho Panza points out to Don Quixote, “if the pitcher hits the stone or the stone hits the pitcher, it’s bad for the pitcher.”

 Oleske’s entire life has been dedicated to working inside the largely poor and minority community of Newark.
 Despite the lack of funds he — along with the women of Newark — fought valiantly against the ravages the disease brought to their already hurting community.

 This story is about finding light at the end of a forbiddingly long and dark tunnel.
-It is a story of death and powerful redemption.
+It is a story of courage in the face of death and powerful redemption.